republik/plattform/src/components/TeaserFront/Split.md

 - `bgColor`: The background color to use in stacked mode.
 - `portrait`: Whether to use the portrait layout.
 - `reverse`: Whether the layout should be reversed (i.e. the image appears to the right).
-- `frame`: Whether to use the canonical frame margins.
+- `feuilleton`: Whether to use the canonical feuilleton margins.

 A `<TeaserFrontSplitHeadline />` should be used.